avr2002/avr2002/README.md

 ## 🚀 About Me
-I'm a student learning Data Science and an aspiring Open Source contributor.
+Currently in UG learning Data Science and an aspiring.

 ## 🔗 Links